 Dietary Supplements in the United States

 Dietary supplements are not regulated like drugs in the United States, meaning the Food and Drug Administration (FDA) does not approve them for safety and effectiveness before products are marketed.
-Choose a supplement tested by a trusted third party, such as U.S. Pharmacopeia (USP), ConsumerLab.com, or NSF.org, whenever possible.
-However, even if supplements are third-party tested, they are not necessarily safe for all or effective in general.
+Choose a supplement tested by a trusted independent party, such as U.S. Pharmacopeia (USP), ConsumerLab.com, or NSF.org, whenever possible.
+However, even if supplements are independently tested, they are not necessarily safe for all or effective in general.
 Therefore, talking to your healthcare provider about any supplements you plan to take and asking about potential interactions with other supplements or medications is essential.

 Baking Soda